simplycubed/extensions/docs/webflow-memberships/get-started.md

   firebase ext:install simplycubed/webflow-memberships --project=projectId-or-alias
   ```

-During the installation of the extension, you will be prompted to specify a number of configuration parameters:
+During the installation of the extension, you will be prompted to specify the following configuration parameters:

 - **Cloud Functions location:**